 Watching project management videos and preparing for the PMP exam is not identical to operations management, but I’ve found that there are a lot of overlapping ideas between project management and operations management.
 Daniel Kestenholz’s document on Professional Development in Operations has some useful resources also.

 I really do think that a lot of what is useful for operations management is simply general professional and management skills, which are often picked up on the job or by reading business books.
 That is how I learned about a lot of stuff: I had a job in which these things were relevant, and I wasn’t given any training so I Googled and read and learned.
-There are a lot of miscellaneous little concepts (clock-building and time telling), techniques (vlookup and index match, takt time), and tools (Gantt charts) that are broadly useful in business/work.
+There are a lot of miscellaneous little concepts (clock-building and time telling), techniques (vlookup and index match, takt time), and tools (Gantt charts, KPI trees) that are broadly useful in business/work.